Babatngon

-Babatngon (IPA: [bɐbɐt'ŋon]), officially the Municipality of Babatngon (Bungto han Babatngon; Bayan ng Babatngon), is a 4th class municipality in the province of Leyte, Philippines.
+Babatngon (IPA: [bɐbɐt'ŋon]), officially the Municipality of Babatngon (Bungto han Babatngon; Bayan ng Babatngon), is a municipality in the province of Leyte, Philippines.
 According to the 2020 census, it has a population of 28,823 people.

 Babatngon is located in the northern part of the island of Leyte, along the shore of Carigara Bay.
 It is situated on a small plain set in a semicircle of mountain ranges and nestles in the northern mouth of the San Juanico Strait, which separates Samar from Leyte.
 Boats coming in or going out of Tacloban City have to pass by it through the pilot station of Canaway, one of the islets along the strait.
 It is 33 km north-west of Tacloban City and about 10 km north of the town of San Miguel.
 Small coconut covered islets fringe its coast along San Juanico Strait, the most important of which are Rizal, Magsaigad, Tabigue, almost all of which extend from east to west.

+Etymology

+The place got its name from the word batong, a large trap made of abaca fibers used for hunting by the early Boholano settlers.
+Later on named as "Babatngon," which means hunting ground with the use of a net.